sb-ph/portfolio-starter/README.md

 These are a few suggestions for altering and extending this site:

+- Edit the CSS to change the fonts or background colours
+- Add filtering by tag to the blog
+- Add project attributes such as `client` or `category`
+- Add a Projects page that displays a list of all projects
-- Edit the CSS to change the fonts or background colours – Alter the templates to work with a content delivery network (CDN) such as [`imgix`](https://www.imgix.com/) so that your media doesn’t live on GitHub
+- Alter the templates to work with a content delivery network (CDN) such as [`imgix`](https://www.imgix.com/) so that your media doesn’t live on GitHub
 - Add your projects to AirTable and use their API to populate your website
 - Hook your site up to a content management system (CMS) like [Forestry](https://forestry.io/) or [Sanity](https://www.sanity.io/)